Fly Fishing For Largemouth Bass: How To Start

 fly fishing for largemouth bass

-If you haven’t tried fly fishing for largemouth bass, you’re missing out on a freshwater experience that just might convert you into a lifetime fan of the long rod.
 Contrary to popular belief, fly fishing isn’t only reserved for wader-clad trout aficionados who regularly navigate through the clear mountain streams of Wyoming or Montana.
-With a basic freshwater fly rod set up and a couple of hours spent practicing your stripping retrieves, you can land largemouth bass on fly while fishing your neighborhood pond or at a nearby lake.
+With a basic freshwater fly rod set up and a couple of hours spent practicing your stripping cadence and experimenting with different fly patterns, you can have an absolute blast chasing largemouth bass on fly in your local area.

 Fly Fishing Gear